ungoodblog/ungoodblog.github.io/_posts/2020-05-26-Fuzzing-Like-A-Caveman-3.md

 }
 ```

+Keep in mind that this is only one type of criteria, there are several different types of criteria that exist in binaries.
+I selected this one because the checks are so specific it can demonstrate, in an exaggerated way, how hard it can be to reach new code purely by randomness.

 Our sample file, which we'll mutate and feed to this vulnerable application is still the same file from the previous posts, the `Canon_40D.jpg` file with exif data.
 ```
 h0mbre@pwn:~/fuzzing$ file Canon_40D.jpg